KasperskyLab/Kaspresso/docs/kaspresso/com.kaspersky.kaspresso.flakysafety/-flaky-safety-provider/flaky-safely.md

 `intervalMs` - the interval at which attempts will be made.

-`allowedExceptions` - the set of exceptions, if caught, attempt will continue.
+`allowedExceptions` - the set of exceptions that allow to continue an attempt of execution.

 `failureMessage` - the message to log on failure.